Bladder Leakage When Coughing

 This is not a form of urgency or frequency when it comes to OAB.
 However, it is in your control and can help with unwanted urgency or frequency.

 Do not avoid coughing when you need to cough, especially when sick.
 This can result in a buildup of sputum, or phlegm, in the lungs, which is a combination of saliva and mucus, which can get caught in smaller airways and cause infection.

 Everything comes down to being prepared and exercising these helpful tips to help create a more enjoyable time when you need to go.

-If you are practicing “the knack” when you need to cough, it won’t even be something you consciously need to do or practice anymore.
-It will become a habit, and you’ll notice less leaking and accidents.
+If you are practicing the knack when you need to cough, it won’t even be something you consciously need to do or practice anymore.
+It will become a habit, and you will notice less leaking and accidents.
 Your pelvic floor will be strong and ready for whatever life throws at it.

 There isn’t always a convenient time to use the washroom, and it is quite unpleasant to leak.
 However, with a little practice, you can make something that we once considered normal and okay a problem of the past.